Surfer SEO

 It depends what you want.
 If you just need to optimize drafts you write yourself, Surfer is still the best on-page tool — or try Frase for a lower-priced optimizer.
 If you want the content actually created, cited, audited, and published for you, HarperFlow is our pick.

-Honestly, they do different jobs.
+They do different jobs.
 Surfer grades and optimizes the draft you write; HarperFlow researches, writes, cites, audits, and publishes finished articles built to be cited by AI.
 It's the alternative for teams who want the work done and published — not a like-for-like optimizer swap.
 Many teams use both.

 Yes — a common setup is to optimize a cornerstone page in Surfer while HarperFlow handles the steady cadence of cited, published articles around it.